Native Design

 The small confirmations

-Favorite station heart animations, saved song stars, player artwork that moves instead of teleporting, text transitions for changing station and song metadata, haptics on station changes, saves, and controls, static during handoff, local time and region presentation in Drift, and compact player gestures that carry into the expanded player.
+Favorite station heart animations, saved song stars, player artwork that moves instead of teleporting, text transitions for changing station and song metadata, haptics on station changes, and controls, static during station handoff, local time and region presentation in Drift, and compact player gestures that skip stations, and carry into the expanded player.

-None of these moments are the feature on their own, but together they tell the user the app is still with them, even when the stream changes, the metadata is late, or the globe moves somewhere new.
+None of these moments are the feature on their own, but together they tell people the app is still with them, even when the stream changes, the metadata is late, or the globe moves somewhere new.

 iPhone Frame